-Hosted in the Department of Political Science and the Research Group on Constitutional Studies, this award is open to established or emerging scholars in political theory as well as legal theory or political philosophy, and is open with respect to methodology in those fields.
-The Chair will pursue research in constitutionalism and constitutional theory broadly construed.
-The ability to engage with scholars and students across methodologies — normative, empirical, intellectual-historical, jurisprudential, and formal, for example — is more important that particular areas of emphasis.
+Hosted in the Research Group on Constitutional Studies (RGCS), a unit of the Yan P. Lin Centre for the Study of Freedom and Global Orders in the Ancient and Modern Worlds, this award is open to established or emerging scholars in political theory and is open with respect to methodology and approach in that field.
+Applications are also invited from scholars in neighbouring areas of legal theory and jurisprudence, political philosophy and political science.
+The Chair will pursue research in political and constitutional theory broadly construed.
+The ability to engage with scholars and students across methodologies — normative, empirical, intellectual-historical, jurisprudential, and formal, for example — is more important than particular areas of emphasis.

-The Chair-holder will be in residence at McGill for either the fall or winter semester of 2015-16, will deliver one public lecture, and will take an active part in the intellectual life of McGill, RGCS, and the Groupe de Recherche Interuniversitaire en Philosophie Politique.
+The Chair-holder will be in residence at RGCS for one semester, will deliver one public lecture, regularly attend and also present work at an RGCS workshop, and, if appropriate, guest-lecture or lead guest discussions in political science classes.
+The Chair will more generally take an active part in the intellectual life of McGill, RGCS, and the Groupe de Recherche Interuniversitaire en Philosophie Politique.

 Full eligibility information and the online application are available at http://www.fulbright.ca/programs/american-scholars/primary-awards/policy.html .
 Those interested are encouraged to contact Jacob Levy at rgcs.mcgill [at] gmail.com (especially for questions about thematic fit) and Brad Hector at bhector [at] fulbright.ca (especially for procedural questions) early in the application process.
 Applications must be fully complete by September 16.